 Telephone: (256) 845-6888 (Landmarks of DeKalb Company, site owner)

-Historical Significance: In 1837, federal troops arrived in Wills Valley to establish a fort for the purpose of removing the Cherokee Indians from the area.
+Historical Significance: In 1837 federal troops arrived in Wills Valley to establish a fort to remove the Cherokee Indians from the area.
 The cabin site is part of local property seized by the military for Fort Payne, one of over 20 removal forts (stockades) established in Alabama, Georgia, and North Carolina.
-Research indicates the cabin belonged to a Cherokee, Spirit/John Huss, and was built circa 1825.
+Research indicates the cabin belonged to Cherokee John Huss (Spirit the Preacher), and was built circa 1825.
 Historical documents show that Cantonment Payne existed as early as fall 1837, became Fort Payne by December 1837, and was a major emigrating depot by the fall of 1838.
-The majority of Cherokees who were forced by the military to leave their homes in Alabama left from Fort Payne.
-A detachment led by a Cherokee named John Benge departed for Indian Territory in October of 1838, and the fort was closed soon after.
+The majority of Cherokee who were forced by the military to leave their homes in Alabama left from Fort Payne.
+A detachment led by Cherokee John Benge departed for Indian Territory in October of 1838, and the fort was closed soon after.
 Although the fort was used for only about a year, the cabin continued in use until the mid 1940s.
 Today a chimney, the cabin foundation, and a nearby stacked stone well remain.

 Tuscumbia Landing, Sheffield

 Location: At the confluence of the Tennessee River (Pickwick Lake) and Spring Creek, near the foot of Blackwell Road, west of downtown Sheffield

 Telephone: (256) 383-0250 (City of Sheffield)